UKCloud/documentation/articles/azure/azs-how-use-azure-api.md

 This article will show you how to get started with the Azure Stack API.

-When interacting with Azure Stack resources via the API, they require specifying an API version.
+When interacting with Azure Stack resources via the API, you must specify an API version.
 A full list of supported API versions can be found [here](https://docs.microsoft.com/en-us/azure-stack/user/azure-stack-profiles-azure-resource-manager-versions).

 ### Prerequisites